BabakEA/Python_lib_inspector/README.md

 # Python_lib_inspector
 To inspect the modules and install the requirement
 Hi friends
-If you are dealing with several clients and you must present your models through many meetings, this baby spider my help you :
+If you are dealing with several clients and you must present your models through many meetings, this baby spider may help you :
 When the model will not work without its requirement.
 Using this piece of code, you can protect your model's performance against any unforeseen situations.

 How to use: